DamianStanger/node-service-host/readme.md

 # Service Host

-This package contains a service host implementation where in you can host any number of arbitory services inside the host.
+This package contains a service host implementation.
+You can host any number of arbitory services inside the host.
-The host pulls data from a source (for example AWS SQS) and sends those messages to one of the configured services handlers.
+The host pulls data from a source (for example AWS SQS) and routes those messages to one of the configured handlers.

 Messages coming out of the source must have a certain shape so that the host can route the message to the correct service.
 If the message does not conform to the correct shape it will be sent as is to the first service registered.

+There is logging built in along with a heartbeat that can be used to monitor the status of the service host.

 ## Usage

 An example usage is given in the Example folder which uses the test source to get its messages.
-The host works best when passed messages in the following format although will work with any message format. its just that the routing will be ignored.
+The host works best when passed messages in the following format although will work with any message format.
+It's just that the routing will be ignored and the messages will be routed to the first available handler.

 ```json
 {